LeenZJ/Model-Comparision/README.md

 # best mosel Based on result :
 The Roboflow baseline achieved the best overall performance with balanced Precision and Recall.
 YOLOv8 was very close and had the highest Precision, but lower Recall.
 Faster R-CNN achieved an acceptable mAP but showed very low Precision and Recall, while YOLOv10 performed weaker overall. <br>
-This means that the Roboflow bassline is the most accurate, followed by YOLOv8.
+This means that the Roboflow bassline is the most accurate, followed by YOLOv8. <br> <br>
+In conclusion, this comparison highlights each algorithm and the importance of evaluating model using multiple metrics rather than focusing on a single metrics.